-The Wheel of the Year
+Honouring Nature's Rhythms: the Wheel of the Year

-Connecting to the wheel of the year as a way of making meaning: anchoring and grounding through ritual and the cycles and seasons of nature
+Connecting to the wheel of the year; making meaning, anchoring and grounding through ritual and cycles

-Hello and thanks for being here, to explore the Celtic Wheel of the Year with me.
 If you’re new here I’m Laura, a counsellor, nature therapist, somatic therapist, sound healer and I’m also an initiated Pagan priestess.
 My offerings are all about supporting you to connect with yourself and the world around you.

-Before I talk more about the Wheel and working with cycles and seasons, it’s important to say that The Wheel of the Year is a relatively new system that only really dates back to the 1950s and it’s not without its problems.
+Before I talk more about the Wheel of The Year and working with cycles and seasons, it’s important to say that this is a relatively new system that only really dates back to the 1950s and it’s not without its problems.
 Many folk traditions in England have been lost over the years for a number of reasons, including the invasion of the Romans and the Reformation of the Church.
+The Wheel of the Year came into existence because two neopagan groups in Britain, the Bricket Wood coven led by Gerald Gardner and the Order of Bards, Ovates and Druids led by Ross Nichols, came together to unify the way that the cycles and seasons of nature were honoured.

-A majority of the names of the festival days that are celebrated when following The Wheel of the Year come from cultural backgrounds that include the Celtic nations of Scotland, Wales and Ireland.
-This is something that should be acknowledged and reflected upon because the colonisation of countries like Wales, Ireland and Scotland by the English meant that, historically, these Celtic nations weren’t legally able to speak their own languages or take part in their own spiritual traditions.
+A majority of the names of the festival days that are celebrated when following this structure come from cultural backgrounds that include the Celtic nations of Scotland, Wales and Ireland.
+This is something that should be acknowledged and reflected upon because the colonisation of countries like Wales, Ireland and Scotland by the English meant that these Celtic nations weren’t legally able to speak their own languages or take part in their own cultural or spiritual traditions.
+This is something to reflect upon as we explore seasonal celebrations through the year.
+We can also reflect on the dogmatic way that these seasons are uniformly presented through the pagan world, even in countries where seasonal cycles are different.

+There is little doubt that our ancestors would have lived their lives in accordance to the cycles and seasons of nature but these cycles and seasons are likely to have been acknowledged and honoured on a local level, rather than there being a uniform calendar of events that was celebrated across the UK.
 I do follow the wheel of the year but I am careful to consider the way I take meaning from it.
 It’s given me an opportunity to consider what following cycles and seasons specifically means to me.
 What do these seasons look like on the lands that I live on?
-How can I honour these seasons and cycles with sensitivity to the cultures that we, as English people, have taken so much from.
+How can I honour these seasons and cycles with sensitivity to the cultures that we, as English people, have taken so much from?

-So, with the above out of the way, let’s talk about The Wheel of the Year.
-What ever your spiritual or religious beliefs, the Celtic pagan way of observing the cycles and seasons of nature can serve as a beautiful framework for you.
-There’s no doubt that our ancestors all over Great Britain and Ireland would have led lives that connected deeply to agricultural cycles so it’s no surprise that paganism is rooted in a belief that nature is divine.
+Our ancestors all over Great Britain and Ireland would have led lives that connected deeply to agricultural cycles so it’s no surprise that paganism is rooted in a belief that nature is divine.
 This aligns beautifully with other religious that hold the belief that god, or spirit, exists is in all of creation, for example the Sikh mantra, Ek Ong Kar which means ‘the creator and the creation are one’.

 Observing the Wheel of the Year can also serve as a guide to our own natural cycles.
 Each celebration day marks a transition and these transitions help us to understand our own transitions through life.
 Having these anchors in our ever-changing world, offers us the space to pause, reflect, to live with intention and express gratitude.